-2.2 PIV measurement system
+105 2.2 PIV measurement system

-125 The PIV system consisted of an Nd: Yag laser Evergreen $200 (2 \times 200 mJ)$ emitting pulse with a wavelength 532 nm, and a 2.5 Hz emission rate for non-synchronized acquisition.
+The PIV system consisted of an Nd: Yag laser Evergreen 200 ($2 \times 200 \text{ mJ}$) emitting pulse with a wavelength 532 nm, and a 2.5 Hz emission rate for non-synchronized acquisition.
 The light sheet was oriented in order to cross the test section transversely.
 Seeding particles were micro-sized olive oil droplets sprayed by a PIVTEC seeding system.
 Images are acquired with two LaVision Imager LX cameras (4032 $px \times 2688 px$) with a 105 mm lens equipped with a 532 nm wavelength filter.
-The time delay between the images was set according to flow speeds, at 105 μs for the HIT1 set-up, at 126, 84 and 42 μs for the HIT2

-- 130 set-up (for U{ref} of 5, 10 and 15 m/s, respectively) and 126 μs for the ABL set-up.
-The images were processed with a multi pass decreasing size (64 px × 64 px, 32 px × 32 px) interrogation window with an overlap of 50 %.
+The time 110 delay between the images was set according to flow speeds, at 105 μs for the HIT1 set-up, at 126, 84 and 42 μs for the HIT2 set-up (for U{ref} of 5, 10 and 15 m/s, respectively) and 126 μs for the ABL set-up.
+The images were processed with a multi pass decreasing size (64 px \times 64 px, 32 px \times 32 px) interrogation window with an overlap of 50 %.
 An ensemble-average of the collected velocity fields is then performed.
 For dynamic conditions, the acquisition was triggered according to the yaw motion progress.
-The collection of hundreds of image pairs was triggered at integer multiples of the time scale τ_0 and a conditional averaging approach was then applied.
-Indeed, due to the PIV system characteristics, during one yaw cycle from 0° to 30° and - vice versa, it was possible to acquire only one image pair at a chosen time delay.
-The yaw cycle was then reproduced either 300 times or 1000 times depending on the set-up (see Table 2) and a conditional averaging was applied in order to achieve the statistical convergence of the results.
-By varying the time delay from 3 to $20\tau_0$, it is possible to reconstruct the phase-averaged velocity field evolution due to the yaw motion.
-The maximum statistical uncertainty of the mean wind speed ($\epsilon_u = \frac{Z.I_u}{\sqrt{Nb}}$) and its standard deviation ($\epsilon\sigma = \frac{Z}{\sqrt{2Nb}}$) were defined according to Benedict and Gould (1996), with Z = 1.96 (confidence interval - 140 of 95%), Nb the number of independent samples, and I{Umax} the maximum turbulence intensity measured in the wake region.
+Time delays, multiples of the aerodynamical time scale τ_0 were applied and a conditional averaging of the collected velocity fields was then performed.
+By varying the time delay from 3 to $20\tau_0$, it is possible to reconstruct the phase-averaged 115 velocity field evolution due to the yaw motion.
+The maximum statistical uncertainty of the mean wind speed ($\epsilon_u = \frac{Z.I_u}{\sqrt{Nb}}$) and its standard deviation ($\epsilon{\sigma} = \frac{Z}{\sqrt{2Nb}}$) were defined according to Benedict and Gould (1996), with Z = 1.96 (confidence interval of 95%), Nb the number of independent samples, and I{Umax} the maximum turbulence intensity measured in the wake region.
 These parameters, together with the model size diameter D, the spacing between the model and the stereo-PIV measurement plane location Δx and the dimensionless vector resolution R_V , defined as the distance between two vectors in the PIV velocity field normalized by the disc diameters ($R_V = \Delta y/D = \Delta z/D$), are summarized for HIT and ABL conditions in Table 2.
-It has to be mentioned that the present vector resolution was obtained after a bilinear interpolation on a twice finer mesh than original PIV resolution - 145 original PIV resolution.
+It has to be mentioned that the present vector resolution was obtained after a bilinear interpolation on a twice finer mesh than original PIV resolution.